 2. Product Pages: When customers view your product pages, they look for social proof.
 If the customer reviews are less, then it usually discourages product purchase.
 The first step shows how many people bought the product, the product ratings, number of ratings, and product reviews.
 You can leverage influencers and experts to get product reviews and display them on your product pages.

-Connect your eCommerce store to your inventory; you can also indicate "only 5 left in stock."
+Connect your eCommerce store to your inventory; you can also indicate "only 5 left in stock" with product badges.
 If you are having a sale, showing the number of products left in stocks acts as an incentive and proof.
 Customers will develop a sense of urgency.

 3. Product Recommendations: Base your product recommendations like "other customers also bought," "top-sellers," and "trending."
 If you have a feature of liking products, then you can display those too.